 It's possible that you may not even be aware that your site is carrying or spreading malware to users accessing your site.
 This is because malware can be picked up by downloading templates for your site or in code installed for various applications on your site.
 Common symptoms of malware can include unwanted URL redirects, pop-up ads, altered Google search results, the addition of unwanted browser toolbars or side-search bars, and slow computer speeds.

-Google Customer Reviews doesn’t allow the promotion of items which are subject to a recall by the manufacturer or any governmental agency, such as the US Consumer Product Safety Commission (CPSC).
+Google Customer Reviews doesn’t allow the promotion of products which are subject to a recall by the manufacturer or any governmental agency, such as the US Consumer Product Safety Commission (CPSC).

 Google Customer Reviews allows the promotion or sale of consumer commodities containing hazardous materials.
-A consumer commodity is defined as a packaged item intended for retail sale and for personal care or household use.
-Merchants are responsible for complying with all applicable laws and where appropriate must include a clear description of the hazardous nature of the product.
+A consumer commodity is defined as a packaged product intended for retail sale and for personal care or household use.
+Retailers are responsible for complying with all applicable laws and where appropriate must include a clear description of the hazardous nature of the product.

 Google Customer Reviews doesn't allow spam techniques which negatively impact the user experience.
 These techniques may include the following: